-- a) The skier may place a competition supplied weight of between 20kg 50kg in the boat on the floor side to side by the feet of the release person or behind the engine cover.
-The purpose of this is also to balance the boat as desired by the skier. - b) In the case of a ballast tank, Team Managers will need to know in advance which boat, with or without ballast is going to be used.
+- a) The skier may place a competition supplied weight of between 20kg 50kg on the floor of the boat. - b) In the case of a ballast tank, Team Managers will need to know in advance which boat, with or without ballast is going to be used.